Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

 Patent owners can also request moral damages, but the amount of compensation is difficult to estimate.
 Greek courts rarely adjudicate amounts exceeding €45,000 as moral damages.

-Timescale and costs How long does it take to obtain a decision at first instance and is it possible to expedite this process?
 Until recently, the Greek judicial system permitted enough space for defendants intentionally to cause significant delays to proceedings.
 To this end, Parliament has introduced significant amendments to the Civil Procedure Rules, which came into force on January 1 2016.
-The new rules stipulate strict timeframes for proceedings, with both parties obliged to file their respective written arguments and all evidence within 100 days of the action being filed (130 days where the defendant is not resident in Greece).
+These rules stipulate strict timeframes for proceedings, with both parties obliged to file their respective written arguments and all evidence within 100 days of the action being filed (130 days where the defendant is not resident in Greece).
 Both parties must then file their rebuttal arguments within 15 days.
 Each party is entitled to present up to five sworn affidavits in support of its own arguments and up to three sworn affidavits to rebut the arguments of the other party.
 As a rule, the court will then hear the case without witnesses.
 If the court deems it absolutely necessary, it can summon one of the affiants to testify in court.
 Therefore, the hearing in a main infringement proceeding takes place approximately five months after the filing of the action and a decision will be issued after approximately six months.
 However, especially due to the backlog of pending cases, it is possible that decisions may be delayed in the future.